BIGJRA/BIGJRA.github.io/reborn.md

 |Woobat            |20 |
 |**Klink**         |20 |

 Klink is pretty good on the Factory Field which we'll be seeing a lot in this game.

-There is also an *Escape Rope* hidden in the left area.
+There is also an *Escape Rope* hidden in the leftmost rock.

 Head back out and enter the Devon Corp building on the main street.